Psmths/analysis-notes/zerologon-iocs/README.md

 ## Network Traffic Artifacts

 Large amount of NetrServerReqChallenge and NetrServerAuthenticate2 request/response pairs, followed by one NetrServerPasswordSet2 request/response.
+For more information, see the [packet capture](zerologon-network-activity.pcapng) associated with the attack.